Jaseci-Labs/jaclang/support/jac-lang.org/docs/learn/guide.md

     --8<-- "examples/manual_code/circle.py:14:16"
     ```

-A nomenclature introduced with  Jac is to refer to functions (and the soon described data spatial code blocks) as abilities.
-More on data spatial programming later, but for this example the functions in python and jac are very similar except the `def` keyword is replaced with `can.` Also type-hints are manditory in Jac for function signatures (parameters and returns).
-Any function that doesn't include it's return signature (i.e., `-> TYPE`) is implicitly assumed to be `-> None`.

-Also note that the docstring appears *before* the function call.
-This choice was made for readability (function signatures closer to the code is better for code readability when a large docstring is used).

-### Multiline Comments

-=== "circle.jac"
-    ```jac linenums="15"
-    --8<-- "examples/manual_code/circle.jac:15:18"
-    ```
-=== "circle.py"
-    ```python linenums="18"
-    --8<-- "examples/manual_code/circle.py:19:23"
-    ```

-As Jac does not allow docstrings to be used as comments, Jac provides an elegant way to specify multiline comments.
-Any text between `#*` and `*#` is treated as a multi line comment (and is delightfully pythontic).

 ### Enumeration

-=== "circle.jac"
-    ```jac linenums="20"
-    --8<-- "examples/manual_code/circle.jac:20:24"
-    ```
-=== "circle.py"
-    ```python linenums="25"
-    --8<-- "examples/manual_code/circle.py:26:30"
-    ```

-Jac includes enums as a language feature, the semantics of this enum is simple currently however will evolve over time.
-Of course you can import Enum to leverage pythons path if needed.
-However its important to note you'll have to use Jac's keyword escape feature to avoid a syntax error when referring to the enum package.
+Jac includes enums as a language feature.
+Currently, the semantics of this enum are simple, but they will evolve over time.
+If needed, you can import Enum to leverage Python's path.
+However, it's important to note that you'll have to use Jac's keyword escape feature to avoid a syntax error when referring to the enum package.

 ```jac
 import:py from enum, Enum, auto;